software-mansion/protostar/website/docs/tutorials/06-deploying/02-migrations/README.md

 :::

 ## Creating a migration file
 You can create a migration file anywhere, but we recommend creating them inside a `migrations` directory.
 Currently, Protostar doesn't enforce any naming convention for migration files.
-We recommend name: `migration_NUMBER_TITLE.cairo`, for example `migration_01_init.cairo`.
+In this tutorial we use a naming convention: `migration_NUMBER_TITLE.cairo`, for example `migration_01_init.cairo`.

 :::info
 You can't import a Cairo file, if its name starts with a digit.
 In the future, you might import your migration files for testing purposes.